 Paripally Gajamela is celebrated during this time, so if you happen to be around, do experience this colorful festival as decorated elephants take out a procession on this day.

-Monsoons: Monsoon months are from June to September and the temperature ranges from 24 Degree Celsius in the night to 34 in the day.
+Monsoon months are from June to September and the temperature ranges from 24 Degree Celsius in the night to 34 in the day.
 The western part of the town receives heavier rainfall than the eastern parts.
-Monsoon is a dangerous time due to landslides and higher water level at seashores, but many festivals like boat race still attract tourists during these months.
+Monsoon is a dangerous time due to landslides and higher water levels at seashores, but many festivals like boat races still attract tourists during these months.